Holiday Options and Costs

 BIP Collage Local

 We have a couple of hides in the vicinity, one within 50 mts of your room in the Quinta's garden, and this is especially good during July and August as it's primarily aimed at Eurasian Golden Orioles.
-This species, normally so hard to see well or even find, is a doddle at the Quinta, for we have at least three pairs nesting in the garden itself, and, thanks to the carefully planned and planted garden, the Quinta is a magnet for every Oriole within miles, so, no exageration, during those two months there are sometimes up to 30 feeding up in front of the hide every morning.
+This species, so hard to see well or even find, is a doddle at the Quinta, for we have at least three pairs nesting in the garden itself, and, thanks to the carefully planned and planted garden, the Quinta is a magnet for every Oriole within miles, so, no exageration, during those two months there are sometimes up to 30 feeding up in front of the hide every morning.
 It's a joy to see ten of these sought-after birds sitting out in the open like the picture below ...

 10 Golden Orioles 8614